Name of man found dead in Bunnythorpe released

 Police guarded the property overnight, on Friday, before a scene examination was carried out on Saturday and Sunday.

-A police spokeswoman earlier said a post mortem examination was completed on Sunday.
+A police spokeswoman earlier said a post-mortem examination was completed on Sunday.
 Due to results from that post mortem, a homicide investigation was launched.

-"The man sustained serious injuries and while we are not able to detail the exact injuries, we are determined to find those responsible for his death,'' she said.
+"The man sustained serious injuries and while we are not able to detail the exact injuries, we are determined to find those responsible for his death," she said.